hashicorp/consul/website/source/docs/guides/index.html.md

 * [Autopilot](https://learn.hashicorp.com/consul/day-2-operations/advanced-operations/autopilot) - This guide covers Autopilot, which provides automatic operator-friendly management of Consul servers.

-* [Bootstrapping](/docs/guides/bootstrapping.html) - This guide covers bootstrapping a new datacenter.
-This covers safely adding the initial Consul servers.

 * [Connect in Production](/docs/guides/connect-production.html) - This guide describes critical aspects of operating Consul Connect in Production.

 * [Connect with Envoy](/docs/guides/connect-envoy.html) - This guide will describe how to setup a development-mode Consul server and two Envoy proxies on a single machine using Docker.